 All of these things are true.
 They are not, however – at least in my humble opinion – good justifications for studying the arts.

-Don’t get me wrong – I think that the arts do play an important role in the cognitive development of young children.
-I do think that musical community fostered by ensembles is very important, especially for adolescents.
-I do think that the discipline and dedication required for studying an instrument are valuable skills that will serve you well in life, no matter what you choose to do.
+Don’t get me wrong – I think the arts do play an important role in the cognitive development of young children.
+I do think that the community fostered by ensembles is very important, especially for adolescents.
+I do think that the discipline and dedication required for studying an instrument are valuable skills that will serve you well in life, no matter what path you take.

 But we shouldn’t have to justify the arts with all this extrinsic, quantifiable “evidence.”
 We should not have to talk about the arts constantly as if they are simply a means to an end.
 Because they aren’t.
 The arts do not exist to make us smarter.
 They do not exist to provide a wholesome activity for kids.
 They do not exist to give you a leg up in the college application process, or in the workforce.
 These things are all valuable by-products, to be sure, but they are not the reasons the arts exist.
 And continuing to frame the discussion of arts education in terms of these by-products, however valuable they might be, is completely missing the mark.
 It’s not going to get us anywhere, because we’re missing the biggest, most important point: